 increased speed in steps of 5 km/h.

-The test speed for the The fourth test point P4 in any gear is defined by the maximum vehicle speed at BB' in that gear ratio within the boundary conditions according to paragraph 2.3. either:
+The test speed for the The fourth test point P4 in any gear is defined by the maximum vehicle speed at BB' in that gear ratio within the boundary conditions according to paragraph 2.3. either

 0.95 x nBB_ASEP ≤ nBB,κ4 ≤nBB_ASEP or